Beginning of this new millennium ICT recognized as efficient instrument to promote

 LGED’s institutionalized good governance down to last tire of local government by

-providing computers at Union Parisad Complexes.
+providing computers at Union Parishad Complexes.

 Implementation of e-governance in LGED, represented the performance and results-driven

 organizational culture.
-LGED has a well established culture of being performance-driven
+LGED has a well-established culture of being performance-driven

 and this presents a major prerequisite for any change management and reform initiative.